 Narcissus and the Danger of Self-Obsession

-“Narcissus’ tale is a tragic symbol of illusion, self-love, and the peril of unexamined self-obsession.”
+“Narcissus’ tale is a tragic mirror symbolism example—illustrating illusion, vanity, and the peril of unexamined self-obsession.”

 Explore more about Narcissus on Encyclopedia Britannica.